Plancke/hypixel-php/README.md

 All of these options are optional.
 They are provided above withtheir default values.

 ## Caching
 Caching is employed because we want to remove as much strain as possible from the Hypixel DB, thus providing us with more pleasure on the server.
-The Public API will throttle if there is too much traffic and this intedns to avoid that from happening.
+The Public API will throttle if there is too much traffic and this intends to avoid that from happening.